 - 11. The data that we require to be reported through the ADR process has generally remained the same since we introduced it in 2018.
-However, we have made the following amendments for the return covering the 2021-22 year: - a.
-We required actual rather than estimated numbers for 'Total number of events or speakers approved subject to any mitigations or conditions' and the reasons for rejection that were not Prevent-related.
-This was because we introduced these for the first time in 2020-21 and accepted an estimate for that year as a transition.
-The one exception continues to be 'Total number of events and speakers approved through the external speakers process', where we allow an estimate to the nearest 10. - b.
-We required providers to give a brief description in the text box to provide further information about the reason for all events and external speaker rejections, rather than just reasons for rejections related to a Prevent risk. - 12.
-The tables below set out ADR data returns for 2021-22.
+However, we have made a small number of changes over the course of the past six years.
+Most recently, we made one change in 2022-23: we removed the requirement for providers to report the 'number of staff receiving broader welfare or safeguarding training, awareness raising training or briefing'. - 12.
+The tables below set out ADR data returns for 2022-23.
 Full definitions for the data requirements of the questions were included with the ADR submission template and can be found in Annex A. A glossary of terms is at Annex B. - 13.
 We have rounded numbers in this publication to the nearest five for data protection reasons.
 The exception is the 'total number of events and speakers rejected for reasons related to a Prevent risk' which has been assigned '[DPL]' because we use this in data releases for values equal to or less than two.